Basilides: Silence

 According to Agrippa Castor, Basilides "in Pythagorean fashion" prescribed a silence of five years to his disciples.

 Prophets

 Agrippa Castor stated that Basilides "invented prophets for himself named Barcabbas and Barcoph, and others that had no existence".
 The alleged prophecies apparently belonged to the apocryphal Zoroastrian literature popular with various Gnostics.

 Traditions of Matthias

-According to Basilides and Isidore, Matthias spoke to them mystical doctrines which he heard in private teaching from the Saviour.Strom. vii.
-900. Origen also and after him Eusebius refer to a "Gospel" of or according to Matthias.
+According to Basilides and Isidore, Matthias spoke to them mystical doctrines which he heard in private teaching from the Saviour.
+Origen also and after him Eusebius refer to a "Gospel" of or according to Matthias.
 The true name was apparently the Traditions of Matthias.